 In addition to improvements in conduction losses, the use of GaN also leads to a reduction in switching losses.
 There are multiple factors that contribute to switching losses, several of which are improved through the use of GaN.
-One loss mechanism results from the fact that the current in a FET begins to flow before the drain-source voltage begins to fall, as shown in Figure 2.
+One loss mechanism results from the fact that the current in a transistor begins to flow before the drain-source voltage begins to fall, as shown in Figure 2.
 During this time, the losses (equal to the volt-amp product) are very large.
 Increasing the speed at which the switch turns on will reduce the losses incurred during this transition.
-Because GaN transistors are able to turn on faster than silicon FET’s, they are able to reduces the losses caused by this transition.
+Because GaN transistors are able to turn on faster than silicon transistors, they are able to reduce the losses caused by this transition.

 Because the body diode of a silicon transistor conducts during the dead-time, it must be turned off when the other switch turns on.
 During this time, current flows in the reverse direction as the diode turns off, causing additional losses.
-In a GaN FET, the absence of a body diode results in near zero reverse recovery losses.
+In a GaN transistors, the absence of a body diode results in near zero reverse recovery losses.

 While switching losses occur in short periods within the switching period, it is useful to look at them averaged over time.
 While the losses during a single switching transition may be large, if the time period between switches is large (meaning a low switching frequency), the average value can be kept at a safe level.
 Because the switching losses are lower in GaN, the time between switches is able to be reduced, increasing the switching frequency.
 The increased switching frequency allows the size of many large components (such as the transformer, inductors, and output capacitors) to be reduced.